- Apartment Living

 Failure to comply with sanctions imposed for improper behavior and failure to respond to requests from college officials to meet are regarded as disrespect for authority and a sign that the student does not take responsibility for his/her own behavior seriously.
 Non-compliance will result in a higher level of discipline.

-The grounds surrounding the residence halls/apartments are not to be used for ball playing, snowball fights, or any activity that could result in broken windows and/or inconvenience or injury to residents coming from or going to their residence.
+The grounds surrounding the residence halls/apartments are not to be used for disruptive activities that could result in broken windows and/or inconvenience or injury to residents coming from or going to their residence.
 Students who cause damage or injury are financially responsible to make restitution.
 It is also requested that students always use sidewalks.

 As Christians we acknowledge our responsibility to exercise proper stewardship of the earth’s resources and environment.
 Students can support these efforts in a personal way by taking advantage of the recycling programs on campus.
 Blue dumpsters are provided outside of the residence halls and apartments specifically for the recycling of paper, corrugated cardboard, numbers 1-4 plastic containers, glossy paper (such as magazines) and metal cans.
 Aluminum cans may be placed in designated containers in residence halls and the Campus Center.
 These containers are maintained by PLIA and proceeds from returning aluminum cans support PLIA’s ministry.